BlagicaBD/byborg/CODE_REVIEW_SUMMARY.md

 - Introduce a TIMEOUTS constant to standardize and manage wait times across the codebase
 - typeInSearch - rename typeInSearch to performSearch to better describe its functionality
 - matchName - rename it to verifySearchResults to describe the function.
 The const 'ele' should be renamed to 'result' to be more descriptive
- -clickOnSearchResult -rename it to clickOnShowAllSearchResults to accurately reflect its purpose of clicking on the "Show All Results" option
+ -clickOnSearchResult - the method is failing in the tests, the locator is not found, replace it with another locator or press 'Enter'.
+Rename it to pressEnterToShowAllResults to accurately reflect its purpose of clicking on the "Show All Results" option.
-- countAndValidatePerformerNameElements - rename the method to validatePerformerNames to make  more concise
+- countAndValidatePerformerNameElements - rename the method to validatePerformerNames for conciseness.
+Update the method to include correct assertions and implement cleaner, more efficient code.
 - navigateToExpectedUrlAndCheckLiveStatus - group the method with checkLiveStream into a single method named handleLiveStatus to consolidate functionality and improve maintainability
 - Remove the constant elementCount as it is never used
 - signInBtn - remove the unnecessary comma after I.waitForVisible, rename the method to clickOnJoinNowButton to be more descriptive